Click here to view our recommendations

 If you have any questions, please feel free to contact our office located in Smyrna, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with Kinna Patel, DPM from Sava Podiatry & Wellness Centers.
-Our doctor will assess your condition and provide you with quality foot and ankle treatment.
+Neuropathy can be a potentially serious condition, especially if it is left undiagnosed.
+If you have any concerns that you may be experiencing nerve loss in your feet, consult with Kinna Patel, DPM from Sava Podiatry & Wellness Centers.
+Our doctor will assess your condition and provide you with quality foot and ankle treatment for neuropathy.

-• Corns
+• Numbness

 Treatment